Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework

-\textbf{Evaluation of improved detectors.~} Inspired by recent research~\cite{ilyas2019adversarial}, a detection model can be improved by removing important features from the training phase, where the important features refer to the ones that are sensitive to the model prediction accuracy.
-Shapley Additive Global importancE (SAGE)~\cite{covert2020understanding} is a framework that measures how much a feature contributes to the prediction accuracy of a model (see more details in Appendix~\ref{apdx:sage}).
-We reproduce the improvement on detection models with SAGE and evaluate their performance against adversarial samples.
+\textbf{Regression testing for detector improvement.~} Inspired by recent research~\cite{ilyas2019adversarial}, a detection model can be improved by removing important features from the training phase, where the important features refer to the ones that are highly contributing to the model prediction accuracy.
+Shapley Additive Global importancE (SAGE)~\cite{covert2020understanding} is a framework that measures how much a feature contributes to the prediction accuracy of a model.
+We apply the improvement on the detection models with SAGE and test their robustness against adversarial samples.
 Specifically, we first calculate SAGE values of each feature.
 Since the most important features are the ones with largest SAGE values, we sort the features by SAGE values in a descending order and select the top features.
 Then we remove the top features from samples and generate a new training set.
-Finally, an improved model $m'$ is trained with the new training set.
-To establish a thorough comparison, we train another model that excludes top AMM-based features to compare and explain the performance of improved models.
+Finally, an improved model $m_i$ is trained with the new training set.
+To establish a thorough comparison, we train another model $m_a$ that excludes top AMM-based features to compare and explain the improvement of malware detectors.